Hire Overseas Construction Workers and Tradespeople for Your Irish Site

 The shortage of skilled tradespeople in Ireland is well documented.
 Housing targets, hospital builds, and NDP infrastructure projects are running behind schedule partly because qualified workers are not available locally.
 Contractors who have tried the usual routes already know this.
 Jobs Ireland, local agencies, word of mouth, site boards.
 The roles stay open.

 Overseas recruitment is the direct answer, and the permit system now supports it.
-On 28 May 2026, Minister Burke and Minister Dillon announced the addition of Steel Fixers, Fencing Operators/Erectors, Curtain Wallers, Concrete Pump Operators, and Plastic Lining Technicians to the General Employment Permit eligible list.
+S.I.
+213/2026 added Steel Fixers, Fencing Operators/Erectors, Curtain Wallers, Concrete Pump Operators and Plastic Lining Technicians to the General Employment Permit eligible list on 13 May 2026; Minister Burke and Minister Dillon announced the change on 28 May.
 This sits alongside existing eligible trades including Welders, Pipe Fitters, Scaffolders, and engineering grades.
 For Irish contractors, this means the range of roles that can be filled through overseas recruitment has expanded significantly.

 CA Recruitment manages the full DETE process for construction employers.
 If you need to get workers on site, we handle the permit route, the Labour Market Needs Test, candidate sourcing, the DETE application, visa coordination, and arrival support.
 You select the person.
 Everything else is ours.